wp-plugins/wp-testing/readme.txt

 * MySQL version **5.0** or higher.

 == Changelog ==

+= 0.4.1 =
+Fix tests preview mode

+* Not changing main WP query when in preview

 = 0.4 =
 Display tests in blog everywhere same as posts